elasticpath/elasticpath-dev/docs/rule-promotions/rule-promotions-api/item-rule-promotions/create-an-item-rule-promotion-with-sub-conditions.md

 For descriptions about the fields, refer to [Rules Promotion API overview](/docs/commerce-cloud/rule-promotions/rule-promotions-api/rule-promotions-api-overview).

 The following request example outlines how a 50% discount applies to items that meet all the specified conditions.
-The maain rule is based on the cart's total value, while the sub conditions focus on item categories and attributes.
+The main rule is based on the cart's total value, while the sub conditions focus on item categories and attributes.

 Rules (`rule_set.rules.children`): Here, the sub-conditions specify the additional criteria for the promotion to apply:
  - `item_category`: Only items within a specified category are eligible.